department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension-rates.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Survivors Pension Rates | Veterans Affairs
+title: VA Survivors Pension Benefit Rates | Veterans Affairs
-heading: VA Survivors Pension Rates
+heading: VA Survivors Pension benefit rates
 display_title: Survivors Pension Rates
-description: Learn about VA pension rates for surviving spouses and dependents.
-If you qualify for survivors pension benefits, the amount you get will be based on the difference between your countable income and the Maximum Annual Pension rate (MAPR) set by Congress.
+description: Learn about VA Survivors Pension benefit rates.
+If you qualify for this benefit as a surviving spouse or dependent child, we'll base your payment amount on the difference between your countable income and a limit that Congress sets (called the Maximum Annual Pension Rate, or MAPR).
 keywords: va survivor benefit rates, va survivors pension rate table, va widows pension rates
 concurrence:
 spoke: More Resources